Hypoxic Ischemic Encephalopathy

 the care of the birth of your child are expected to take all possible

 steps to ensure safety.
 When their actions result in irreparable harm,

 you may be entitled to recover compensation on the basis of

-medical malpractice.
-The injury lawyers at Millikan Wright, LLC can help you during these times.
+injury lawyers at Millikan Wright, LLC can help you during these times.

 Why Should I Contact an Attorney?

 Hypoxic ischemic encephalopathy during or just after childbirth is extremely

 rare, occurring only 2 to 4 times in every 1000 births.
 However, HIE can

 have severe effects.
 15-20% of all infants with HIE will die.
 25% of the